 Rule No. 2: Do not try to predict the course of the interrogation nor the scope of the investigation.
 Obtain the aid of a competent representative or lawyer in advance.
-Call the RSA at (951) 653-0130, 1 (800) 877-7317 at once.
+If you cannot locate one, call your association.

 You should remember that an interview (interrogation) is always tape-recorded.
 Any utterance you might make in the course of the interrogation will be difficult to change or retreat from later.
-Any statement of fact you might make could form the basis of a charge of "false and misleading" if sufficiently contrary evidence is developed by the investigators.
-Moreover, you may be subjected to orders or other directives to do this or that , or refrain from doing this or that.
+Any statement of fact you might make could form the basis of a charge of "false and misleading" if sufficient contrary evidence is developed by the investigators.
+Moreover, you may be subjected to orders or other directives to do this or that, or refrain from doing this or that.
 Do not take this on alone, and do not assume that internal affairs procedures and orders are proper or appropriate just because the investigators are from Internal Affairs or are your divisional supervisors.
-Tape-record all conversation between you and investigators, with a plainly visible recorder.
-Discuss your interview in advance with your RSA Representative and listen carefully to his or her instructions.
+Tape-record all conversations between you and investigators, with a plainly visible recorder.
+Discuss your interview in advance with your legal representative and listen carefully to his or her instructions.

 Rule No. 3: Tape-record all investigative interrogations.
-Obtain and consult with your RSA Representative in advance of the scheduled interview.
+Obtain and consult with a competent representative in advance of the scheduled interview.

-Government code §3303 specifies the minimal protections which must be afforded you when you are subjected to an administrative interrogation.
+Government Code §3303 specifies the minimal protections which must be afforded you when you are subjected to an administrative interrogation.
 The Public Safety Officers' Procedural Bill of Rights Act (§§3300-3311) is your primary source of statutory legal protection.
-Remember that the protections apply whenever you are subjected to interrogation which could lead to punitive action.
+Remember that the protections apply whenever you are subjected to interrogation, which could lead to punitive action.
 The interrogation must be reasonable as to scheduling and length.
 If you are off-duty at the time, you are entitled to compensation.
 You are entitled to an explanation of the nature of the investigation before any questioning.
 If you don't understand what it is all about, do not proceed with the questioning until you do understand.
 The Department is not allowed to question you through more than two investigators at a given time.
 You have the right to reasonable breaks for consultation and physical needs.
 You may not be threatened, although you may be told, in appropriate cases, that failure to cooperate may result in punitive action.